rstudio/shiny/srcts/README.md

 This will provide a global type defintion of `Shiny`, let your IDE know that `window.Shiny` is of type `Shiny`, and declare a globally available variable `Shiny` within your project.
 You **should not** need to import anything.
 Similar to `jQuery`, it should _Just Work_<sup>TM</sup>.

+When loading your compiled file, it should be loaded after Shiny is loaded.
+If you are using an `htmlDependency()` to add your code to the page, your script will automatically be loaded after has been loaded.

 ### GitHub Actions